Cyber Wknd ’24

 Cyber tips for business

-1. Mobile-friendly website
+1. Fast-loading website

 2. Integration with Epos

-There’s nothing worse from a client’s perspective than browsing for the product they want, placing the order to then receive an email from you saying that the item they wanted has sold out.
+There’s nothing worse from a client’s perspective than browsing for the product they want, placing the order, to then receive an email from you saying that the item they wanted has sold out.
 It doesn’t lead to great customer satisfaction.
 So it’s important to make sure that your customers can see not only if a product is in stock, but also when a product has sold out.

 3. Houston, we have a problem

-It goes without saying that you want to make sure your shop is running as expected for your customers.
+You want to make sure your shop is running as expected for your customers.
 You don’t want to experience any downtime because of a site bug or a spike in traffic that’s crashed your server, especially during cyber weekend when more people are browsing online than your average weekend.

 Nettl:cloud can give you the reassurance you need to make sure your online store runs with a hitch or a bump.
 It’s powered by an elastic cloud server so your hosting can scale as you gain more traffic, meaning you and your customers are in for a smooth online experience.